Introducing the first protractors scaled in radian measure!

 ProRadian protractors simply help you understand radians better.
 Radian measure is a fundamental concept in geometry, trigonometry, calculus, and physics – yet most students, and too many teachers, do not understand it.
 These new protractors let you learn about radians in the same way you learned about degrees – by measuring.

 In fact, it’s about 6.28 or exactly 2π times the radius.
 ProRadian Protractors are semicircles, so ProRadian 1, scaled in 0.1 radians, can measure approximately 3.14 radians, and ProRadian 2, scaled in π/24 radians, can measure π radians.
-The ProRadian Learning Set contains both protractors which allows you to make connections to the decimal form, like the output of your calculator in radian mode, and to the parts of π that you’ll need to learn for the unit circle.
+The ProRadian Learning Set contains both protractors which allows you to make connections to the decimal form, like the output of your calculator in radian mode, and to the parts of π that you’ll use in trigonometry and calculus.

 Starting to measure with radians in Geometry means that you will have one of the big hurdles in Trigonometry conquered.
 Besides, things like the patterns of numbers you find in regular polygons are really cool in terms of π.